trilemma-dev/SwiftAuthorizationSample/README.md

 of exploits.
 (For example there could be a vulnerability in your app which gets exploited allowing for arbitrary code execution.)
 As such it is a best practice to limit what actions your helper tool can do to the absolute bare minimum required by your app.
 This way if an exploit exists it limits the damage.
-In the sample while the helper tool uses `Process` to run executables as root, but it does not honor requests for any arbitrary executable - only those specified in the `AllowedCommand` enum are run.
+In the sample while the helper tool uses `Process` to run executables as root, it does not honor requests for any arbitrary executable - only those specified in the `AllowedCommand` enum are run.

 ## Determining a Helper Tool's Install Status
 Apple does not provide an API to determine the install status of a helper tool.
 However, this can still be achieved.
 See SwiftAuthorizationApp/HelperToolMonitor.swift for an example.
-There are three different components that make up a helper tool being installed, it is not purely a binary situation.
-For example the helper tool coul be registered with launch control (the public interface to launchd) and yet the actual executable may not exist on disk.
+There are three different components that make up a helper tool being installed, it is not purely a yes/no situation.
+For example the helper tool could be registered with launch control (the public interface to launchd) and yet the actual helper tool executable may not exist on disk.

 ## Uninstalling a Helper Tool
 Apple does not provide an API to uninstall the helper tool.
-Their [official position](https://developer.apple.com/forums/thread/66821) is, "Users who don’t care won’t notice the leftover helper."
+Their [stated position](https://developer.apple.com/forums/thread/66821) is, "Users who don’t care won’t notice the leftover helper."
 Despite not providing an API, it is *possible* for the helper tool to uninstall itself.
 See SwiftAuthorizationHelperTool/Uninstaller.swift for an example of how to do so.

 ## Updating a Helper Tool
-`SMJobBless` and the equivalent convenience version offered by the Blessed framework can with user authorization manually update an installer helper tool.
+`SMJobBless` and the equivalent convenience version offered by the Blessed framework can with user authorization manually update an installed helper tool.
 If your app would like to automatically update the helper tool without user involvement see SwiftAuthorizationHelperTool/Update.swift for an example of how to do so.
 Note that this updater has certain self-imposed restrictions and will not perform an update in all circumstances.